kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 # In conclusion

-As you can see the microservices we have written are basically normal Java EE applications.
+As you can see the microservices we have written are basically standard Java EE applications.
 With KumuluzEE we are able to bridge the gap between them and the microservice architecture and focus solely on developing with what we already know but in a completely new way.
 It seamlessly sets everything up automatically so we don't have too, while still allowing a great deal of customisation to accommodate our needs.
 On top of that it makes it easy to run our microservices as any other Java applications and that opens a world of possible cloud configuration with almost any cloud provider out there that are simply not possible now.

 In the next post we will be focusing on deploying our microservices into docker and various cloud environments.